fallahn/xygine/tutorial/part_3/readme.md

 The function `getEntities()` returns a vector of entities which are active in the current system.
 By taking this and iterating over it, we can update each entity one at a time.
 For each entity then, we find its `Ball` component and check its state.
 If it is currently `Waiting`... do nothing.
 The `Ball` is on the `Paddle`.
 If the `Ball` is `Active`, on the other hand, then move it by its velocity multiplied by the `Ball::Speed` constant multiplied by the frame time.

 After the ball is moved there is a simple check which takes the `Scene` size and looks to see if the `Ball` is still within the `Scene` area.
 If it is not the ball entity is destroyed.

-This will be removed once collision is implemented, but for now it'll do for testing.
+*A side note:* it is possible for a `System` to be made `Drawable` by inheriting `sf::Drawable.` The `Scene` will attempt to draw all `System`s in the order in which they are added to the `Scene`.

 Before we can start testing though the `BallSystem` has to be added to the `Scene`.
 Open the GameState.cpp file, include BallSystem.hpp and add an instance of the system